Kahlan-walcott/GVSU-CIS350-lokds/docs/proposal-template.md

 * Finding free graphics and sound.
 * Assigning realistic individual tasks based on everyone's technical background.

 * Coming to a complete agreement on all aspects of the game's creative vision.
+* Communicating our individual struggles so we can get help from others.